EUDI Wallet Rollout Status by Member State — April 2026

 If you want to ship EUDI Wallet verification into your product this year, here is the practical order of operations.

 Start with Tier 1 for integration.
-Germany and France have the deepest tooling; Ireland and Denmark now offer usable staging environments.
-Our OpenEUDI SDK quickstart walks through the full flow against a demo wallet and is a close match to how the Tier 1 sandboxes behave.
+Germany and France have the deepest public verifier tooling; Denmark now offers early test access; Italy is useful for understanding a live national wallet rollout, even if verifier access is a different question.
+Our OpenEUDI SDK quickstart walks through the full flow against a demo wallet and is a close match to how the public sandboxes behave.

 Plan for Tier 2 to come online through the back half of 2026.
 Expect Spain, Belgium, and Austria in particular to move fast given existing national eID penetration.

-Treat Tier 3 and 5 as end-of-year risk.
-If your target market includes Cyprus, Hungary, or Portugal, monitor national announcements and have a fallback to traditional KYC ready — see our analysis of EUDI Wallet versus traditional KYC for that comparison.
+Treat Tier 3 and 4 as end-of-year risk.
+If your target market includes Ireland, Bulgaria, Finland or the Netherlands, monitor national announcements and have a fallback to traditional KYC ready — see our analysis of EUDI Wallet versus traditional KYC for that comparison.

 Cross-border verification is where EUDI Wallet pays off.
 Pan-European acceptance is the whole point of eIDAS 2.
 If you sell into multiple countries today and handle per-country KYC logic, see Cross-border verification for European sellers for the architectural shift.